Busuanga, Palawan: Modern era

-Foundation: the ABORDO Bill)
+Foundation via the ABORDO Bill

-The year 1950 came to be the dawn of the birth of Busuanga as a full pledged municipality.
+The year 1950 came to be the dawn of the birth of Busuanga as a full pledged municipality from the barrios of Concepcion, Salvacion, Busuanga, New Busuanga, Buluang, Quezon, Calawit, and Cheey of the town of Coron in 1950.
 With 13 daughter barrios already settled and populated, it only waited for some process of law turned for its promulgation into an independent municipality.

 It was Governor Gaudencio Abordo, then Congressman of Palawan, and foremost of the earliest Palaweno Statesman, who trigged the session of Congress in 1950 into his bill for the realization of the municipality.
 The bill number 381, sought for the creation of Busuanga, including all the barrios in its realm, into a municipality.
 Both houses of Congress approved the bill without much restraint, and its final approval by the President of the Philippines was eventually contained and sealed in the Republic of Act No. 560.

 New Busuanga, the controverter, once-dissolved barrio founded by the members of the Evangelical Church, became politically the favored site for the municipality.

 On December 30, 1951, with a temporary "wood and nipa" structure for a municipal building, the first town mayor, by virtue of appointment, served his term, Mayor Adriano Custodio.
 He ruled the first few months of its founding years up to December 1952.